Inferring manifolds using Gaussian processes: Proof of Theorem

 \subsection{Preliminary lemmas for the proof of Proposition \ref{projection forms coordinates}}

-In order to prove Proposition \ref{projection forms coordinates}, we need to define the angle between two subspaces of the same dimension in $\mathbb{R}^D$. \begin{definition} The angle $\phi_{V,W}$ between two subspaces of the same dimension in $\mathbb{R}^D$, $V$ and $W$, is defined as
+In order to prove Proposition \ref{projection forms coordinates}, we need to define the angle between two subspaces of the same dimension in $\mathbb{R}^D$. \begin{definition} The angle $\phi_{V,W}$ between two subspaces of the same dimension in $\mathbb{R}^D$, $V$ and $W$, is

 Based on the definition, we have $0 \leq \phi_{V,W} \leq \frac{\pi}{2}$. \end{definition}

 We summarize the basic properties of the angle between two subspaces of the same dimension in the following lemma.